kar-ab/carla_data_gen/README.md

 6. Provide a summary of data collected
 7. For any RGB camera added: by default save 2D/3D boudning boxes, sem_seg info and depth camera details
 8. Similarly: For any lidar added, save its semantic information
-9. Create bounding boxes in lidar point cloud data automatically using transformations
+9. Create 3d bounding boxes in lidar point cloud data automatically using transformations
+10. Create instance map using using semantic lidar object_idx
 ## Credits:

 [Carla Simulator Team](https://carla.org/)